By Molly J. Anderson-Childers | Updated May 5, 2018

 24. Give yourself a deadline to produce a certain word count or finish a project, and stick to it.

-25. Take fabulous care of yourself as I've said in a recent article, you can't give water from an empty well.
+25. Take care of yourself and be sure to replenish yourself.
+Remember that you can't give water from an empty well.

 26. For one week, treat writing like a job.
 Show up at the same time, consistently, to meet the Muses.
 Don't stop writing until you've done at least 100 words.
 Free-write.
 Don't worry about making sense just get your hand moving.